Rhinos are facing the worst poaching crisis in history.

 About the Rhino Rescue Center

 The Nikita Kahn Rhino Rescue Center, located at the San Diego Zoo Safari Park, is a state-of-the-art rhino sanctuary.
 The six female southern white rhinos who live at the Rhino Rescue Center were relocated from Africa to the Safari Park in 2015.
 Before coming to San Diego, one of them even survived a poaching attempt.

-Wild rhino populations have been devastated by decades of poaching for the rhino horn trade, civil wars, and habitat loss.
-Even though rhino horn is only made of keratin, the same material as human fingernails, a wild rhino is poached for its horn every 8 hours, on average.
+Rhino populations have been devastated by decades of poaching for the rhino horn trade, civil wars, and habitat loss.
+Even though rhino horn is only made of keratin, the same material as human fingernails, a rhino is poached for its horn every 8 hours, on average.
 At this rate, white rhinos could become extinct in 15 years.

 The Rhino Rescue Center is dedicated to the conservation of rhinos, with a focus on assisted reproductive techniques and genetic rescue.
 The innovative facility includes indoor and outdoor yards, a temperature-controlled barn, and a cutting-edge veterinary and research center.